Buildings and architecture of Brighton and Hove: Civic and institutional architecture

 Brighton, Hove, Brunswick Town and Portslade have each had a town hall, but only those at Hove and Brighton are still in use and Hove's was rebuilt after a fire.
 Medieval Brighthelmston used a building (called the Townhouse) which was more of a market hall, and a later building (1727) known as the Town Hall was principally used as a workhouse.
 Work on the first purpose-built town hall began in 1830; Thomas Read Kemp laid the first stone, and Thomas Cooper designed it on behalf of the Brighton Town Commissioners (of which he was a member).
 Brighton Corporation spent £40,000 to extend it in 1897–99, to the design of Francis May.
 Its severe Classical design, with huge Ionic columns and wide staircases, was criticised in the 19th century, and May's infilling of the cruciform building's wings affected the composition's symmetry.
-Nevertheless, English Heritage has awarded it Grade II listed status.

 Brunswick Town Hall, built on behalf of the Brunswick Square Commissioners, was the first town hall in the Hove area.
 Its Classical-style stucco façade concealed stone and brickwork.
 It cost £3,000 and opened in 1856.
-The three-storey building served Brunswick Town and Hove jointly from 1873, when the Hove Commissioners moved in; but more space was needed, so leading Victorian Gothic Revival architect Alfred Waterhouse was controversially commissioned to design a new building on a large site bought from the Stanford Estate's land.
-The Brunswick building, at 64 Brunswick Street West, passed into commercial use, is now part of the Brighton Institute of Modern Music, and is Grade II-listed.

-Waterhouse was thought by some Hove Commissioners to be too important an architect to design Hove's new town hall, but work went ahead in 1880 and it opened in 1882.
-Local housebuilder J.T.
-Chappell executed Waterhouse's design, which was an elaborate Renaissance Revival-style red-brick and terracotta edifice with plentiful stonework and ornately mullioned and transomed windows featuring tracery and coloured glass.
-A prominent clock tower supplied by Gillett & Johnston's predecessor company Gillett & Bland rose from the roof.
-The building was destroyed by fire on 9 January 1966, leaving only the west side standing.
-Restoration was considered, but by the 1960s Victorian architecture was considered old-fashioned and unworthy of preservation, and the remains were demolished by 1971 to make way for a replacement building.
+The three-storey building served Brunswick Town and Hove jointly from 1873, but more space was needed, so Alfred Waterhouse was controversially commissioned to design a new building on a large site bought from the Stanford Estate.
+The new town hall opened in 1882, featuring an elaborate Renaissance Revival-style red-brick and terracotta edifice with stonework and ornately mullioned and transomed windows featuring tracery and coloured glass.
+A prominent clock tower supplied by Gillett & Bland rose from the roof.
+The building was destroyed by fire in 1966, leaving only the west side standing.
+By the 1960s Victorian architecture was considered old-fashioned and unworthy of preservation, and the remains were demolished by 1971 to make way for a replacement building.